bhdresh/Dejavu/README.md

 Alerts only occur when an adversary is engaged with the decoy, so now when the attacker touches the decoy during reconnaissance or performs authentication attempts this raises a high accuracy alert which should be investigated by the defense.
 Decoys can also be placed on the client VLAN’s to detect client side attacks such as responder/LLMNR attacks using client side decoys.
 Additionally, common attacks which the adversary uses to compromise such as abusing Tomcat/SQL server for initial foothold can be deployed as decoys, luring the attacker and enabling detection.

-DejaVu will be presented at [Blackhat Arsenal](https://www.blackhat.com/us-18/arsenal.html#dejavu-an-open-source-deception-framework) and [Defcon Demo Labs](https://www.defcon.org/html/defcon-26/dc-26-demolabs.html#DejaVU)
+DejaVu has been presented at [Blackhat Arsenal](https://www.blackhat.com/us-18/arsenal.html#dejavu-an-open-source-deception-framework) and [Defcon Demo Labs](https://www.defcon.org/html/defcon-26/dc-26-demolabs.html#DejaVU)

 ## Architecture
 ![Deja Vu Architecture](https://github.com/bhdresh/Dejavu/blob/master/images/DejaVu_Architecture.png)